zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        ``inghomepay`` ``kbc`` ``mistercash`` ``paypal`` ``paysafecard`` ``sofort``

    * - | ``metadata``

-       | mixed
+       .. type:: mixed
+          :required: false

-     - Optional – Provide any data you like, for example a string or a JSON object.
+     - Provide any data you like, for example a string or a JSON object.
 We will save the data alongside the payment.
 Whenever you fetch the payment with our API, we'll also include the metadata.
 You can use up to approximately 1kB.

    * - | ``sequenceType``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Indicate which type of payment this is in a recurring sequence.
+     - Indicate which type of payment this is in a recurring sequence.
 If set to ``first``, a :ref:`first payment <guides/recurring/first-payment>` is created for the customer, allowing the customer to agree to automatic recurring charges taking place on their account in the future.
 If set to ``recurring``, the customer's card is charged automatically.